SciTools/iris/benchmarks/README.md

 operations that are likely to be run at the user level.

-The drawback of this approach: a reported regression is less likely to reveal the root cause (e.g. a regression in coordinate creation time observed only as a regression in file loading time).
-Be prepared for manual investigations;
-and consider committing any useful benchmarks as [on-demand benchmarks](#on-demand-benchmarks) for future developers to use.
+The drawback of this approach: a reported regression is less likely to reveal the root cause (e.g. if a commit caused a regression in coordinate-creation time, but the only benchmark covering this was for file-loading).
+Be prepared for manual investigations; and consider committing any useful benchmarks as [on-demand benchmarks](#on-demand-benchmarks) for future developers to use.

 ### Data generation